 - → Database: the database can be further enriched by considering a greater number of bodies in 2 or 3 dimensions, which could correspond to taking more and more complex symmetry groups.
-For such periodic trajectories, the stability properties can be derived. - Classification and visualization: the wide database can be refined by grouping together the orbits with similar dynamic properties.
-A system to clearly visualize the similarities between orbits has to be developed. - → New complex orbits: search for strategies to explore the database and combine different periodic symmetric solutions, to the end of creating new solutions that "shadows" more than one simple trajectory, passing from one to another. - → Parametrise the chaos: find solutions that visits many different regions of the phase space.
+For such periodic trajectories, the stability properties can be derived. - → Computer assisted proofs: to prove rigorously the existence of solutions, starting from numerically computed ones. - → Clustering: the wide database can be refined by grouping together the orbits with similar dynamic properties. - New complex orbits: search for strategies to explore the database and combine different periodic symmetric solutions, to the end of creating new solutions that "shadow" more than one simple trajectory, passing from one to another. - → Parametrise the chaos: find solutions that visits many different regions of the phase space.
 This is the ultimate objective of our analysis, since theoretically the chaotic behaviour is related to the presence of a solution dense in the phase space; such trajectory can be found as a limit of complex periodic solutions.